filouscience/stochastic_processes/circle_flow/README.md

 t_c(\alpha=0.05) = 1.645
 ```
 If $|t| > t_c$, we refuse the hypothesis, as the evidence lies outside the confidence interval.

+> The overall idea is the following: we *assume* that the null hypothesis is true.
+> Furthermore, we *assume* the normal distribution of the measured current with mean $\tilde{J}$ and variance $\sigma^2$.
+> Then we ask: what is the probability of sampling a point (from the *assumed* distribution) at least as extreme as the given data point $J$?
+> If the probability is too small, it is a hint that some of our *assumptions* may be incorrect.
+> Typically, this would be the one about the null hypothesis being true...

+### results

 | $N$ | $J$ | $\sigma$ | $\tilde{J}$ | abs $(t)-t_c$ |
 | - | - | - | - | - |